techmahedy/zunoo/README.md

 <a name="section-20"></a>

 ## Log
-We can easily print important messages in a log file which is located inside `storage\logs\mii.log`.
-To print a message, mii provide `logger()` helper function, you just need to follow this
+We can easily print important messages in a log file which is located inside `storage\logs\Zuno.log`.
+To print a message, Zuno provide `logger()` helper function, you just need to follow this
 ```php
 <?php